yo-yo-yo-jbo/hm-surf/README.md

 This file is *not* an exploit by itself, and requires Camera, Microphone and location access enabled for the browser, e.g. by a local attacker overriding the per-browser preferences.
 That capability can be assessed with the evaluator.
 To view the HTML page easily, you could use any tool, e.g. [htmlpreview](http://htmlpreview.github.io/?https://github.com/yo-yo-yo-jbo/hm-surf/blob/main/hm-surf.html).

+## Coding
+Coding an evaluator is quite easy - you inherit from `BrowserEvaluatorBase` and implement two methods:
+- `get_browser_name` - retrieves a human-readable browser name.
+- `evaluate` - gets the `username` and its `home_dir` and evaluates susceptibility.
+Returning `None` means browser is not susceptible, while returning a `BrowserResults` instance yields susceptible results.

+Note there's also a `ChromiumEvaluatorBase` base class for Chromium-based browsers, which means you have to implement the usual `get_browser_name` and also a `get_preference_filepath` method that returns a preference file path for the given home directory.
+You do not have to implement `evaluate` for Chromium-based browsers, that's implemented by the base class.